t0rakka/mango/docs/setup.md

 If you are not sure where the MANGO was installed, you can write "cmake .." in the build directory and the target directory will be printed into the console.

 Windows build generator is so-called "multi generator" where there are different configurations and it is recommended you use --config parameter to choose one you want to build.
 It works a bit differently than UNIX builds where the selection mechanism is different.

+### WSL

+If you are compiling on Windows on WSL there is an issue with cmake find_package() not working correctly when VCPKG packages are installed.
+This is because the WSL adds windows PATH to it's path on startup.
+This can be mitigated by adding the following lines into /etc/wsl.conf file:

+    [interop]
+    appendWindowsPath = false

+Don't forget to restart the WSL; "wsl --shutdown" for the setting to take effect.